Annual Conference

 IBL 2026 Annual Conference

-Black Life in Higher Education at USF and Beyond
+Conference Abstract: Black Life in Higher Education at USF and Beyond

 Black Life in Higher Education at USF and Beyond reflects on the academic, social and cultural experiences that have shaped Black life at the 做厙TV and across institutions of higher education.
 This years conference brings together students, scholars, staff, alumni and community members to explore the impact of Black presence and excellence in higher education through original research, lived experience and intergenerational dialogue.